Beers15/Beers15/README.md

-## Hello there👋, I'm Alexander, a software developer based out of the California Bay Area.
+## Hello there👋, I'm Alexander, a software engineer based out of the California Bay Area.

-### SFSU Grad currently seeking opportunities in web development

-### Please feel free to reach out if you have any questions or would like to connect!
+### Please feel free to reach out if you would like to connect!